SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/entrance.rst

 (``batch`` training uses all data at once so this method, ``Epoch`` match with the training times.)

-In this time, we use ``mini-batch`` method with batch size is 32, and epoch is 2000.
+In this time, we use the ``mini-batch`` method with a batch size 32, and the epoch is 2000.

-(For check the training correctness, print the average loss and accuracy each iteration.)
+(To check the training correctness, print the average loss and accuracy of each iteration.)

 Also, to confirm the progress print loss and output the figure per setting interval.
-This time, the interval set as 100.
+This time, the interval is set as 100.

-Let's training the model with data!
+Let's train the model with data!

 .. code-block:: python